The Lunkarya breed is not the result of crossing breeds. It is the result of a unique MUTATION.

 People are individuals who do things differently - breeders vary in their wrapping technique and even guard-hairing - Most breeder's do not wrap their Lunkarya, preferring to use clips to hold the sweep up - it is usually matter of trying various things to find what works best for you!

 Due to the harshness of the coat, they tend to not get matts easily.
 Still they do need some work to maintain the curls!
-Bathing every 6-8weeks is crucial in keeping the skin healthy and coat clean.
+Bathing 4 weeks prior to a show is crucial to keep the skin healthy and coat clean.
 Although Lunkarya are shown 'natural' they must still be presentable and clean!

 The hair grows straight till they reach around 5months old and then gravity takes action! so you do not have to worry about wrapping for quite some time.
 Personally I use hair clips to hold the sweep up - but even then depending on your pig you may not even have to - as again the harshness prevents it becoming overly soiled compared to peruvians, for example.

 Personally, once I have reached the show, I nearly brush out the lunkarya and clip their nails.
 Ensure no tangles hidden anywhere and no other debris is lurking around!
-Then into their pen they go with a hay ball and a towel.
+Then into their pen they go with vet bed and a hay balll.
 When it is time, give the pig one last look over and a (very light!) misting of water then scrunch the coat to really enhance the curls (you may find until they are 5months they may not need it).
 We are now aiming for a look without a parting - so you have to really mess the hair up as much as possible, but without tangles!!

 A longhaired cavy in the Peruvian model (having a frontal, chops and two hip rosettes), but differing in coat texture, which should be as harsh as possible.
 The coat is curly in a ringletted fashion, giving a corkscrew effect that needs to be present from the base of the coat to the ends.
 The hair on the frontal and chop furnishings is rexoid but not ringletted, like the coat on the belly.
 A young Lunkarya may have a softer coat than an adult and this should be taken into account.